 Who We Are

-The Satori Group was founded in 2007 by a group of graduates from Williams College and UC’s College Conservatory of Music (CCM).
+the Satori Group was founded in 2007 by a group of graduates from Williams College and UC’s College Conservatory of Music (CCM).
 The company has been based in Seattle since 2008.
-Satori consists of nine core company members (including eight founding members) and a continually expanding group of associate artists.
+Satori consists of eleven core company members (including seven founding members) and a continually expanding group of associate artists.
 The Satori Group was nominated for a 2014 Stranger Genius Award in Performance.

 *Returning to Albert Joseph by Spike Friedman.
 Directed by Caitlin Sullivan and Alex Matthews.

 Returning to Albert Joseph by Spike Friedman, directed by Alex Matthews